Project-Shards/branding/README.md

 ## 📘 Fonts

-Typically, for official graphics we prefer to use [Atkinson Hyperlegible ](https://fonts.google.com/specimen/Atkinson+Hyperlegible).
+Typically, for official graphics we prefer to use [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible).

 ## 🖥️ Apps